ivi-vink/Akkamon/README.md

 Sadly, there are no real tests yet.

+# For more info

+Check `./presentatie/presentatie.md` or the README's in the modules.
+(Which do not exist yet)

 [^gameengine]: Not completely from scratch, but I had to add stuff to connect it with the Websockets communication.